Fiesta Tableware Company: History

-The Fiesta Tableware Company originated as Laughlin Pottery, a two-kiln pottery on the banks of the Ohio River in East Liverpool, Ohio — started in 1871 by brothers Shakespeare and Homer Laughlin.
-Shakespeare left the company in 1879.
-In 1889 William Edwin Wells joined Laughlin, and seven years later they incorporated.
-Laughlin sold his interest to Wells shortly thereafter.
-The company was awarded a prize at the 1876 Philadelphia Centennial Exposition, for the best white-ware.
-The firm experienced rapid growth and opened a new 30-kiln plant in Newell, West Virginia, in 1903 — the company's present manufacturing and headquarters location.
-By the late 1920s all production was centered at the West Virginia factory and the Ohio site was abandoned.
+The Fiesta Tableware Company originated as Laughlin Brothers Pottery, a two-kiln pottery on the banks of the Ohio River in East Liverpool, Ohio that was established in 1871 by brothers Shakespeare and Homer Laughlin.
+The company was awarded a prize at the 1876 Centennial Exposition in Philadelphia for the best white ware.
+Shakespeare left the company in 1879, and the firm was renamed to simply "Homer Laughlin".

+William Edwin Wells joined Laughlin in 1889, and seven years later they incorporated as the Homer Laughlin China Company.
+Laughlin sold his interest to Wells shortly thereafter and moved to California.
+The firm experienced rapid growth in the early twentieth century, expanding to three factories with 36 kilns in East Liverpool and opening a new 30-kiln plant in nearby Newell, West Virginia in 1903.
+By 1929, all production was centered at the West Virginia factories.

-The company hired Albert V. Bleininger in 1920, a scientist, author, and educator, who oversaw the conversion of HLCC from bottle kilns to more efficient tunnel kilns.
+In 1920, the company hired Albert V. Bleininger, a scientist, author, and educator, who oversaw the conversion of Homer Laughlin China from bottle kilns to more efficient tunnel kilns.
 In 1927, the company hired English ceramist Frederick Hurten Rhead, who focused on the design of the company's products and experimented with shapes and glazes.
 In 1935, this work culminated in his designs for the Fiesta line.
 The company reached its production peak in 1948, manufacturing 10,129,449 items.
+The original run of Fiesta products was discontinued in 1973, but was revived in 1986.

-In 2010, the company — then known as the Homer Laughlin China Company, purchased The Hall China Company in East Liverpool, and under the new name were the two potteries in the area.
+In 2010, the company acquired The Hall China Company in East Liverpool, including its production facility and product lines.
+It reorganized as HLC, Inc., with Homer Laughlin and Hall China as subsidiaries and continued manufacturing at both of its United States facilities.

-As of 2015 the company continued to manufacture all of its products in the United States.

-In March 2020, Homer Laughlin China Company (HLCC), owned by the Wells family, sold its food service divisions along with the Homer Laughlin name to Steelite International, a British-based, international tableware manufacturer.
-HLCC retained its retail division, including the prominent Fiestaware line along with the manufacturing operations and headquarters — rebranding as The Fiesta Tableware Company.
-For some time, the food services division had been unprofitable and was unable to compete with inexpensive imported tableware.
-Because HLCC had been using the Homer Laughlin brand name in its food service business, and they were selling that division, the storied name was sold also.
-At the time, Elizabeth Wells McIlvain, president of Homer Laughlin, said the Wells family entered into the sale of the foodservice division to focus exclusively on Fiesta, the company's widely celebrated American retail brand.
-A visitor center, museum, and factory outlet are maintained at its headquarters.
+In 2020, HLC, Inc. sold its food service divisions along with the Hall China and Homer Laughlin brands to Steelite International, a British-based international tableware manufacturer.
+The company rebranded as the Fiesta Tableware Company, retaining its retail division (including the Fiestaware line), manufacturing operations and headquarters in Newell.
+Homer Laughlin president Elizabeth Wells McIlvain said that the Wells family entered into the sale of the food service division to focus exclusively on Fiesta as its food services division had been unprofitable and was unable to compete with imported tableware.